heesukjang/HeesukJang/README.md

 </p>

 <h1 align="center">About</h1>
-<p align="left">Hey there!
-I'm Heesuk Jang 👋, a Data Scientist and Analyst with a passion for Natural Language Understanding (NLU), Deep Learning, and all things machine learning.
-With over 6 years of experience, I thrive on delivering top-notch solutions and code, while leading the charge in emerging technologies and mentoring teams.
-I’m proud to be an active contributor to S&P Global’s Women In Technology.
+<p align="left">Hi there!
+I’m Heesuk Jang 👋—a Data Scientist and Analyst driven by curiosity, innovation, and a love for problem-solving.
+With a deep passion for Natural Language Understanding (NLU), Deep Learning, and machine learning, I thrive on crafting cutting-edge solutions that transform ideas into impactful results.
+Over the past 6+ years, I’ve taken on challenges across industries, pushing boundaries in the energy sector and beyond, while mentoring teams and championing growth.
+As an active contributor to S&P Global’s Women In Technology, I’m proud to advocate for diversity and inspire the next wave of tech talent.

-My journey spans finance, computer science, and data science, where I’ve tackled challenges in the energy sector, particularly in natural gas, oil, and coal.
-I recently earned a master’s degree in Information and Data Science from UC Berkeley, sharpening my skills in exploratory data analysis, feature engineering, and model building/optimization.
-I’m all about making machine learning more transparent and precise, blending rigorous statistics with clear, insightful communication.
+My journey has been fueled by a hunger for learning and making a difference.
+From tackling complex data challenges in natural gas, oil, and coal to earning my Master’s in Information and Data Science from UC Berkeley, I’ve developed a unique ability to blend rigorous technical skills with creative problem-solving.
+Whether it’s through exploratory data analysis, feature engineering, or model optimization, I’m passionate about making machine learning transparent, precise, and actionable.
+For me, it’s not just about crunching numbers—it’s about telling stories with data and uncovering insights that matter.
 </p>

 <div align="center">